-His arrival at Brunswick House at the beginning of 2016 brought the attention once again of Fay Maschler as well as A.A Gill and Jay Rayner – who loved the place so much, he asked to celebrate his 50th birthday there.
+At the beginning of 2016, Andrew became Chef Director at Brunswick House.
+This brought him to the attention once again of Fay Maschler, as well as A.A.
+Gill and Jay Rayner – who loved the place so much, he asked to celebrate his 50th birthday there.